When Do You Need a Customer Service Vision Facilitator?

 My client had been working on creating a customer service vision for several months.

-The challenge was my client's executive team could not agree on the wording.
+My client's executive team struggled to agree on the wording.
 There were multiple drafts that felt close, but it still wasn't quite right.

 That's when the client hired me to facilitate the process.
 After two hours, we had a customer service vision statement that the President and CEO both loved.